Embracing Our Trauma Identity: A Journey to Healing and Growth

 Decide

 There's tremendous power in deciding that you want to experience something other than the limiting life your trauma identity has provided.
-By deciding even to explore the possibility that there is more out there for you, you have taken the tentative steps towards healing.
+By deciding even to explore the possibility that there is more out there for you, you have taken the tentative steps toward healing.

 Seek Professional Support